docsforadobe/after-effects-plugin-guide/docs/ppro/plug-ins-reloaded.md

 1. Apply a filter to a clip
 2. Set the parameters of the filter, adding keyframes if desired
-3. Right-click on the filter name in the Effect Controls panel, and select “Save Preset…”
+3. Right-click on the filter name in the Effect Controls panel, and select "Save Preset…"
-4. Create preset bins if desired by right-clicking in the Effects panel and choosing “New Presets Bin”
+4. Create preset bins if desired by right-clicking in the Effects panel and choosing "New Presets Bin"
 5. Organize the presets in the preset folders
-6. Select the bins and/or presets you wish to export, right-click, and choose “Export Preset”
+6. Select the bins and/or presets you wish to export, right-click, and choose "Export Preset"

 Presets should be installed in the Plug-ins directory.
 Once they are installed in that directory, they will be read-only, and the user will not be able to move them to a different folder or change their names.
 User-created presets will be modifiable.

-On Windows Vista, these are in the user’s hidden AppData folder (e.g. C:Users[user name]AppDataRoamingAdobePremiere Pro[version]Effect Presets and Custom Items.prfpset).
+On Windows Vista, these are in the user's hidden AppData folder (e.g. C:Users[user name]AppDataRoamingAdobePremiere Pro[version]Effect Presets and Custom Items.prfpset).

 On macOS, they are in the user folder, at ~/Library/ Application Support/Adobe/Premiere Pro/[version]/Effect Presets and Custom Items.prfpset.